ibm-cloud-docs/openshift/openshift_cli_ks_plugin.md

 <dd>Required.
 Enter the {{site.data.keyword.openshiftlong_notm}} version that you want to run in your cluster.
 For a list of supported versions, run <code>ibmcloud oc versions</code>.</dd>

 <dt><code>-q</code></dt>
-<dd>Do not show the message of the day or update reminders.
-This value is optional.</dd>
+<dd>Optional: Do not show the message of the day or update reminders.</dd>

 </dl>